 Development in the last days

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 The medical care provided by doctors and hospitals on the Cayman Islands is above average, but is not as good as the average within the EU.
 The country provides 3.0 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 With about 126 physicians on the Cayman Islands, there are about 1.94 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.